XiwenChen-Clemson/INF502/Assignment 2.md

 -> Abort and reset the merge: 'git merge --abort''git reset --merge' -> Fixing B.py: Maunually or use vim in git bash
 -> merge again: git merge math
-Commend fixing:
+Commends fixing:
 -> Use rebase operation: 'git checkout math' 'git rebase master'

-My problems: -Anaconda Prompt with git package can do almost git operations; however, vim editor is hard to intall on this environment, and I have to use Git Bash to implement it.
+My problems: -I tried to useAnaconda Prompt with git package instead of git bash, which can do almost git operations;
+             however, vim editor is hard to intall on this environment, and I have to use Git Bash to implement it.
              -In part 1, Q11 and Q12 still make me confusion.
 I am not sure 'rebase' can replace 'merge' operation.
 ```